KirkDiggler/ronnied/internal/services/game/README.md

 ## Implementation Notes

-- Games are identified by Discord channel ID
+- Multiple games can exist in a channel simultaneously
-- Only one active game per channel
+- Each game is represented by a message in the Discord channel
 - Players can only be in one game at a time
 - Critical hit (6) allows assigning a drink
 - Critical fail (1) results in taking a drink